-Based solely on the work undertaken in the course of the audit, we report that:
+In our opinion, based solely on the work undertaken in the course of the audit, we report that:

-- in our opinion, the information given in the directors' report is consistent with the financial statements; and - in our opinion, the directors' report has been prepared in accordance with Companies Act 2014
+- the information given in the directors' report for the financial year ended for which the financial statements are prepared is consistent with the financial statements; and - the directors' report has been prepared in accordance with applicable legal requirements.

-We have obtained all the information and explanations which we consider necessary for the purposes of our audit.
+We have obtained all the information and explanations which, to the best of our knowledge and belief, are necessary for the purposes of our audit.